Think back to the last time you bought something online. Did you buy it without a second thought, or did you check in on the product reviews?

 Where to place social proof

 So you’ve gathered a bunch of reviews, but where should you display them?
-The obvious answer is on the product page, but you can use these reviews in a range of different places on your store.
+The obvious answer is on the product page, but you can use these reviews in a range of key locations throughout your store.
 The key as always is to be strategic; consider your customer journey from research to purchase and place different types of social proof throughout.
 Here are some places to get you started with examples:

 If your main landing page for new customers is your store’s homepage, then you need to get reviews displayed there so they can see your glowing feedback as soon as possible.
 This gives them a great first impression and encourages customers to explore your store further.